GreptimeTeam/docs/docs/v0.7/en/user-guide/query-data/sql.md

 For the supported time data types, please refer to [Data Types](/reference/sql/data-types.md#date-and-time-types).

-When using standard `RFC3339` or `ISO8601` string literals, you can directly use them in the filter condition since the precision is clear:
+When using standard `RFC3339` or `ISO8601` string literals, you can directly use them in the filter condition since the precision is clear.

 ```sql
 SELECT * FROM monitor WHERE ts > '2022-07-25 10:32:16.408';